 Policy Name Definition 7.
-P.Personalization: The issuing State or Organisation guarantees the correctness of the Personalization of biographical data, the printed portrait and the digitized portrait, the the travel biometric reference data and other data of the logical trav document by with respect to the travel document holder.
+P.Personalization: The issuing State or Organisa The issuing State or Organisation guarantees the correctness of the Personalization of biographical data, the printed portrait and the digitized portrait, the the travel biometric reference data and other data of the logical travel document document by with respect to the travel document holder.
 The personalization of the issuing State or travel document for the holder is performed by an agent authorized by Organization only the issuing State or Organisation only.